 - Our mobile crush allows dentals to be performed safely at your property.

-- We utilise hand rasps and have an electric power float that enables us to deal with more complicated cases.
+- We have brand new electric power float that enables us to deal with more complicated cases.

 - When dealing with fractious horses we are able administer sedation to make the experience less of an ordeal.